Harvesting SSL Certificate Data to Identify Web-Fraud: Measurements and Analysis of SSL Certificates

-{\bf Analysis of Certificate Boolean Features.} Features F1--F8 have boolean values, e.g., F1 (md5) is true if the signature algorithm used in the certificate is ``md5WithRSAEncryption''.
-The analysis and distributions of these features (as shown in Table \ref{tbl:boolean-features-analysis}) reveal interesting and unexpected issues and differences between legitimate and malicious domains.
+Features F1-F4 have boolean values, e.g., F1 (md5) is true if the signature algorithm used in the certificate is ``md5WithRSAEncryption.''
+The results of analyzing these features are summarized in Table \ref{tbl:boolean-features-analysis}.
+This analysis reveals interesting and unexpected issues and differences between legitimate and malicious domains.